CommitThis/async-packet-test/README.md

 ## A Simple Example

-The following example creates a test for observing a single packet on the `eth0` interface.
+The following example creates a test for observing a single packet on the `lo` (loopback) interface.

 ```python
 import pytest